-AI Exam 3B - Data and Learning
+AI Exam: 3B - Data

 Abbreviations

-IDP = Intelligent Data Processing,
+IDP = Intelligent Data Processing

 Data Terms

 Classification = SL. groups data into known labeled groups. ex1: data = car pictures labeled by maker and model, ex2: customer sentiment grouping.
-Types are binary classification and multi-class classification.
+Types are binary and multi-class classification.

 Clustering = UL. groups data with no labels into previously unknown groups.